Lipsett Diaries

-Lipsett Diaries (Les journaux de Lipsett) is a 2010 short animated documentary about the life and art of collage filmmaker Arthur Lipsett, animated and directed by Theodore Ushev and written by Chris Robinson.
+Lipsett Diaries (Les journaux de Lipsett) is a 2010 short animated documentary film about the life and art of collage filmmaker Arthur Lipsett, animated and directed by Theodore Ushev and written by Chris Robinson.
 The 14-minute film was produced by the National Film Board of Canada in Montreal, where Lipsett had worked from 1958 to 1972, before committing suicide in 1986.
 The film is narrated by Xavier Dolan.

 Inspiration

 Ushev was inspired to make a film about Lipsett, after Robinson had forwarded him an email where the late filmmaker was discussed.
 Until that point, Ushev had never heard of Lipsett.
 He began to do some research and was surprised to learn that Lipsett had lived on the same street as him in Montreal.
 Ushev went to the building where Lipsett once lived and met with the concierge, who showed him a locker where belongings from former tenants were stored.
 There, Ushev discovered a small blue notebook with "Lipsett" written on it, containing notes by the late filmmaker.